Thursday, December 26, 2024

 Photo:

 “What, are you in kind?
-Have you decided to compete?!” – an excited male voice sounds behind the scenes.
-The speaker films the situation on his phone: a dark and frosty winter night, dozens of men dressed in assorted camouflage are silently lying on the ground face down in the snow (the “operator’s” remark is addressed to them).
+Have you decided to compete?!” - an excited male voice sounds behind the scenes.
+The speaker films the situation on his phone: a dark and frosty winter night, dozens of men dressed in assorted camouflage are silently lying on the ground face in the snow (the “operator’s” remark is addressed to them).
 Apparently, there was a skirmish here recently, and now the winners, which obviously includes the “operator,” are hurling rude abuse at their opponents.

 The video was posted by an anonymous person in a comment to an article about the seizure of the Kayum Nafta oil company by “unknown persons” at the end of 2022.
 Journalists' sources linked the operation to the interests of a company that is close to Medvedchuk.
-In the fall of 2023, according to a similar scenario, a raid on “Dulismi” will take place, behind which Medvedchuk’s shadow will also be noticed.
+In the fall of 2023, according to a similar scenario, a raid on Dulismi will take place, behind which Medvedchuk’s shadow will also be noticed.

 The Kayuma and Dulismy fields are located in Siberia, and this is not a foreign land for Medvedchuk.
 The Ukrainian politician was born in the village of Pochet, which is lost in the center of the oil-bearing region.
 Medvedchuk ended up in the Siberian wilderness because of his father - he was exiled there after eight years in prison on charges of armed uprising and anti-Soviet propaganda.
 According to one version, Medvedchuk’s father was the same “Banderaite” whom Putin stigmatizes at every opportunity.

-Medvedchuk remained a “Siberian” until the end of first grade, and in 1962 his family moved to Ukraine.
+Medvedchuk remained a “Siberian” until the end of the first grade, and in 1962 his family moved to Ukraine.
 Half a century later, Medvedchuk returned to his native land - in 2016 he acquired an oil field in Siberia.

 This is not Medvedchuk’s first oil asset in Russia - at the height of the conflict in south-eastern Ukraine, he opened an oil refinery in the Rostov region.
 In the future, the refinery will be accused of supplying the annexed Crimea and the so-called “LPR” and “DPR.”
 The plant also became the key to Medvedchuk’s Siberian field - it could only go to someone who has oil refining in the Rostov region.